Written and Directed : Abhishek Majumdar Cast : Kumud Mishra, Sandeep Shikhar, Gopal Datt and Shubhrajyoti Barat

 The Sanskrit word 'Kaumudi' which could translate as illumination or enlightenment, in this context, is the timeless moonlit night on which Krishna delivers knowledge to Arjuna.
 But Eklavya's sacrifice and his lower caste status (not wholly examined in mainstream and representations of the Mahabharata) is a constant reminder of the grave injustice done to Eklavya.
 As Satyasheel insists to Paritosh that he will never do justice to the part till he can fully empathise with the character.

-On stage, Krishna ponders whether Abhimanyu should be told how to exit the Chakrayvhu and if he can be saved.
+On stage, Krishna ponders on whether Abhimanyu should be told how to exit the Chakrayvhu and if he can be saved.
 But Eklavya's ghost tells him, ''You know the answer.
 Both, father and son are courageous and talented.
 But two heroes cannot exist; there can be only one.
 You will have to let go of the other.''
 Off stage Paritosh accuses his father of letting him go, of sacrificing his son for himself, for his greater glory and for his art.

-The two parallel stories on stage and off stage continue in this vein to reach a climactic end.
+The two parallel stories on stage and off stage continue in this vein to reach a climatic end.
 But the questions remains -was it Eklavya's Kaumudi or Satysheel's?
 Was the audience applauding Eklavya or did they show their love for the blind actor through Eklavya?
 Are art and life separate or intertwined?

 Kumud Mishra and Sandeep Shikhar are joined by Gopal Datt and Shubhrahyoti Barat.
 All four actors are very good to say the least, making for a truly fine ensemble.
 Gopal Datt Tiwari and Shubhrajyoti Barat play multiple characters and from time to time bring comic relief.

 The set reflects a simple, yet elegant theatrical performance with a pandal in the centre, a rug spread out and artist dress rooms with mirrors and lights.
 The two hour play is a literary experience aided by compelling performances.
-The play has been influenced by texts such as Anand's Malayalam Novel, Vyasam Vigneswaram (the writer says that the idea of a conversation between Abhimanyu and Eklavya emerged from it) and Jorge Luis Borges' essay 'Blindness' (which talks about the author's experience of losing his eyesight).
+The play has been influenced by texts such as Anand`s Malayalam Novel, Vyasam Vigneswaram (the writer says that the idea of a conversation between Abhimanyu and Eklavya emerged from it) and Jorge Luis Borges` essay 'Blindness' (which talks about the author's experience of losing his eyesight).
 KAUMUDI can be appreciated as the troubled story of a father and son, as the little heard and supressed story of Eklavya and as a larger spiritual journey of the self through art.

 *Shonita Joshi is a freelance journalist with a wide array of interests.
 She has a major in Economics and Banking and has done her post-graduation in Journalism.